Hatchie: Musical style

-Stereogum described Hatchie's music as "a cosmic concoction of dream-pop and shoegaze."
-Her sound has been compared to various acts, some which she herself cites as influences, including Cocteau Twins, the Sundays, Mazzy Star, Natalie Imbruglia, and the Cranberries.
+Stereogum described Hatchie's music as "a cosmic concoction of dream pop and shoegaze."
+Her sound has been compared to Cocteau Twins, the Sundays, Mazzy Star, Natalie Imbruglia, and the Cranberries, some of which she has cited as influences.
 She has also cited My Bloody Valentine, Kate Bush, Alvvays, Siouxsie Sioux, Kylie Minogue, Sky Ferreira, Wolf Alice, Chairlift, and Carly Rae Jepsen among her influences.

 Personal life

-Hatchie married her longtime partner and musical collaborator Joe Agius (aka RINSE) on 24 November, 2021.
-The wedding ceremony was held at Graceland Wedding Chapel in Las Vegas, Nevada.
+In November 2021, Hatchie married her longtime partner, bandmate, and musical collaborator Joe Agius (aka RINSE) at Graceland Wedding Chapel in Las Vegas, Nevada.
+In 2022, she moved to Los Angeles to be closer to her record label and fanbase.
+Hatchie now lives in Melbourne.
+She works several days per week at an optometrist selling glasses.